 Can you answer, in detail, a question about why you want to breed your bitch?
 In other words, what does she have to offer the breed?
 Also, do you know her faults, and how to choose a dog to offset her faults and compliment her?
 If you cannot answer these, you are not ready to breed.

-Do enough Flat-Coat people know and respect your accomplishments in the breed to consider purchasing a puppy from you?
+Do enough Flat-Coat Retriever people know and respect your accomplishments in the breed to consider purchasing a puppy from you?
 Are you ready to educate new puppy owners and to keep strings on your stock?
 Are you ready to enforce the terms of your agreement if someone breaks them?
 Will you put written spay and neuter agreements on all non-breeding stock?
 If not, do not breed.
-An excellent litter of Flat-Coats in the wrong hands can damage the breed.
+An excellent litter of Flat-Coat Retrievers in the wrong hands can damage the breed.
 Be responsible for your stock.